This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Laneige is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.

-Because Laneige is not certified cruelty-free by a third party, no one is looking into or substantiating Laneige’s cruelty-free commitments and claims.
+Since Laneige is not certified cruelty-free by a third party, no one is substantiating or auditing Laneige’s cruelty-free commitments and claims.

 Is Laneige Owned By A Non-Cruelty-Free Parent Company?

 Yes.
-Laneige is owned by Amorepacific, a parent corporation that still engages in animal testing in 2022.
+Laneige is owned by Amorepacific, parent corporation that still engages in animal testing in 2023.

 Some cruelty-free consumers may choose to purchase and support cruelty-free brands owned by animal-tested parent corporations as they hope it will convince the parent company to become cruelty-free.

-To sum up, by choosing to sell in mainland China, Laneige must have its products tested on animals.
+To wrap up, Laneige allows its products to be tested on animals when required by law, like when selling in China.
 Therefore, we would NOT consider Laneige to be a cruelty-free brand.

 Currently, Laneige is on our List of Brands to Avoid – Animal Tested.